Turkey says two soldiers killed in Syria's Idlib in attack by 'radical groups'

-ISTANBUL (Reuters) - Turkey’s Defence Ministry said on Thursday that two of its soldiers were killed in Syria’s northwestern province of Idlib in a rocket attack by “some radical groups”.
+ISTANBUL (Reuters) - Turkey’s Defense Ministry said on Thursday that two of its soldiers were killed in Syria’s northwestern province of Idlib in a rocket attack by “some radical groups”.

 One other soldier was wounded in the attack, the ministry said, adding that its forces had opened fire on targets in the area.